gaurav1780/sampleAssignmentsCOMP125/terry/assignment-ideas.md

 ## Card Game (Assignment 1)

-Imeplment a standard deck of cards and then implement a simple card game.
+Implement a standard deck of cards and a simple card game (maybe blackjack?).

 ## Gitignore Combiner (Assignment 1)

 Implement a program that combines text files together, similar to the Unix program `cat`.
+We will restrict it to combining `.gitignore` files together.
+The files are located in this [repo](https://github.com/github/gitignore?files=1)

 ## Treasure Hunt (Assignment 2)

 A fractional knapsack problem that could be solved using the greedy approach.

 Scenario: You are a treasure hunter and you have come across a island filled with treasure.
 As you come treasure trove, you also see a sign that says 'these treasures only come once, choose carefully'.
-You interpret that you might not able to visit this island again and encounter this treasure trove.
-Although you are unsure whether the sign is true or not, you have decide to not risk it and try to get the most valued item and put it back into your ship and take it back home.
+You interpret that as you might not able to visit this island again and encounter this treasure trove.
+Although you are unsure whether the sign is true or not, you have decide to not take a risk and try to get the most valued item and put it back into your ship and take it back home.
 You have decided to write a software that will help you solve this problem.

 ## TV Show Scheduling (Assignment 2)

 Scenario: You are going to your friends house next weekend to watch TV shows, there are many shows that day that you two would like to watch, you and your friend have listed the shows for that day and given each show a number.
 The lower the number, the more important that show is.
-Your task is to implement a program that returns a schedule.
+Your task is to implement a program that will return a schedule of TV shows to watch.

 ## Restaurant Menu (Assignment 1)